ulicious/hermes/doc/parameter_explanation_conversion.rst

    :widths: 30, 10, 60
    :delim: ;

 Next to feedstock and capital costs, conversion specific parameters are implemented.
 For each commodity, the target commodities, which the initial commodity can be converted into, must be specified.
 Furthermore, for each target commodity, the techno-economic parameters must be specified.
-The structure looks as following:
+The structure for each initial commodity looks as following:

 .. code-block:: none

     initial commodity
-        target commodities list: list
+        target commodities: list
         target commodity 1:
-            techno economic parameters target commodity 1: (see :ref:`tea_parameters_conversion`) target commodity 2:
+            techno economic parameters target commodity 1 (see below) target commodity 2:
-            techno economic parameters target commodity 2: (see :ref:`tea_parameters_conversion`)
+            techno economic parameters target commodity 2 (see below)

 And following parameters are necessary.